 The Department of Epidemiology has a long tradition of excellence in research and training.
-Through support from the National Institutes of Health (NIH), pre- and post- doctoral fellowships are available in areas below.
+Through support from the National Institutes of Health (NIH), pre-and post-doctoral fellowships are available in the areas below.
 These fellowships are only available to citizens and permanent residents of the United States.

 - Cardiovascular Epidemiology

 - Cancer Epidemiology

 - Environmental and Occupational Epidemiology

 - Infectious Disease Epidemiology

-- Psychiatric Epidemiology
+- Psychiatric Epidemiology & Biostatistics

 - Maternal and Child Health/Children, Youth and Families Center of Excellence (managed by MCH)

+- Life Course Epidemiology (pending approval)